Welcome back to our monthly Virtual Book Club for Kids!

 And of course, when a tree has all its leaves, it will provide shade and shelter to many animals.

-More Great Books about Trees
+Great Books about Trees

 Here are some other wonderful books that show how trees are important to animals.
+I’ve included affiliate links for each of our recommendations so you can learn more about the books too.

-An award-winning story about all the nice things a tree provides us.
+A Tree Is Nice by Janice May Udry is an award-winning story about all the nice things a tree provides us.
 Simple yet beautiful illustrations.
 This is a great book to share with young children or one that emerging readers can read aloud.
 Also includes a nice section about planting trees which would be a fun hands-on activity for kids.

-A book in the Cat in the Hat's Learning Library, this fun look at trees will be enjoyed by all!
-Kids will begin to learn that there are many different types of trees in North America, along with leaf shapes and seeds.
+I Can Name 50 Trees Today!: All About Trees by Bonnie Worth is part of the Cat in the Hat’s Learning Library.
+This fun (and sometimes funny!) look at trees will be enjoyed by readers of all ages.
+Kids will begin to learn that there are many different types of trees in the world along with leaf shapes and seeds.